menu icon

 • Milk chocolate: you can use almond bark, chocolate chips, or melting wafers.
 I used chocolate chips and thinned them out with a teaspoon of coconut oil.

-Make the peanut butter dough: Combine softened butter, powdered sugar, vanilla, peanut butter, and milk in a mixing bowl.
-You can use a Danish dough whisk or electric mixer.
+Step 1: Combine softened butter, powdered sugar, vanilla, peanut butter, and milk in a mixing bowl.
 Mix until a soft dough forms.
-If your dough feels a little dry you can add an additional teaspoon of milk.
+If your dough feels a little dry, you can add an additional teaspoon of milk.
 The dough will be soft and easy to form.

 hand pressing tree cookie cutter into peanut butter dough